HPCarey/hokkaido-tours2/README.md

 #### Navigation bar
 The navigation bar is featured on all pages of the site.
 For simplicity and for a better UX, I designed the site from a section based approach.
 This means all the sections, with the exception of the community and validation pages, are on the same webpage which is scrollable.
 For this reason I made the nav bar sticky and tried to make it as thin as possible.The nav bar is fully responsive and links to the Home, About, Tea and Community sections.
 The Validation page can only be accessed once the form on the Community section has been filled in and submitted with the correct input type.

-#### logo
+#### Logo
+The logo also acts as a link to the homepage and is made up of the site name.
-#### footer
+#### Footer
-The footer is fully reposive and features at the bottom of each individual webpage.

-It contains social media links which open  in a new tab for good UX.
+It footer social media links which open  in a new tab for good UX.
 Although this is a made up website, in theory it is largely an online community, so social media is a big part of it's online presence in terms of connecting people, sharing ideas and orgainsing and promoting events.

+* The footer is fully reposive and features at the bottom of each individual webpage.
+* All social media links open in a new tab and contain aria-labels for accessability.

 #### Landing page
-The landing page features the hero image below of a farmer's hand sifting through freshly picked tea leaves, which sets the tone and gives the user an idea of the kind of content the site provides.
-There is also a welcome heading and a short text about the site and inviting users to explore.
+* The landing page features the hero image of a farmer's hand sifting through freshly picked tea leaves, which sets the tone and gives the user an idea of the kind of content the site provides.
+There is a zoom effect as seen in the Love Running walkthrough project.
+* There is also a text overlay on the hero image giving a brief site overview and  inviting users to explore.

 #### About section
 The About section goes into more detail introducing the site to users and explaining what type of information and resources they will find.
-It also invites users to join the community by signing up for the monthly newsletter.
-This section features a video which encourages users to embrace a more mindful and meditative tea culture.
+*  The section begins with a tea mindfulness quote and then scrolls down to an embedded video again promoting tea mindfulness.
+  * The main content is a short introduction to the 3 aspects of tea featured on the site and what kind of information to expect under each heading.
+  * The heading are also internal links to the part of the site related to that specific content.
+They have a hover feature to allow users to identify that they are links.
+This is more useful for the mobile and small screen structure as the content is divided put a bit more and there is a lot more scrolling involved.

 #### Tea
 This section contains the main content of the site and is divided into three parts; tea varieties, tea ceremony and health.
 Each section has a heading, an image and some text about the topic.
 Beneath the text are some links to external resources and an embedded video related to the topic.